-(f) Sangamon County Water Reclamation District, Springfield, Illinois issued General Obligation (Alternative Revenue Source) and Taxable General Obligation (Alternative Revenue Source) Bonds, Series 2015A and 2015C in the amount of \$24,995,000.
-The proceeds of the 2015A bonds are expected to be used to finance certain capital improvements in the District including a portion of the costs of the construction of a new Sugar Creek Wastewater Treatment Plant as well as fund interest payments and refund outstanding bonds.
-The proceeds of the 2015C Bonds are to be used to fund debt service reserve funds for the IEPA loans as well as pay issuance costs and fund interest payments.
-The bonds are being issued pursuant to an authorizing ordinance adopted by the Board of Trustees of the District on February 24, 2015, a master bond ordinance adopted by the Board on June 30, 2009, and the Bond ordinances adopted on June 30, 2015.
-The bonds are payable from the net revenues of the System and ad valorem taxes levied within the District.
-The bonds carry varying interest rates from 4.125% to 5.75%.
-Semi-annual interest payments are due each July 1 and January 1, with principal repayment beginning in 2033.
+(f) Sangamon County Water Reclamation District, Springfield, Illinois issued General Obligation (Alternative Revenue Source) Project and Refunding Bonds, Series 2019A in the amount of \$83,130,000.
+The proceeds of the bonds are to be used to refund several outstanding loans and bond issues as well as fund capital projects.
+A portion of the proceeds of the 2019A Bonds are to be used to fund debt service reserve funds.
+The bonds are being issued pursuant to an authorizing ordinance adopted by the District Board of Trustees on February 2, 2015, a master bond ordinance adopted by the Board on June 30, 2009, and Bond Ordinance No. 2019-16 (2019 series) approved on July 30, 2019.
+The bonds are payable from the net revenues of the district and ad valorem taxes levied within the District.
+The bonds carry varying interest rates from 2.507% to 4.000% with annual payments due every March 30 ending in 2049.
+The first interest payment was made April 30, 2020.